Siemens-Healthineers/K2s/docs/dev-guide/contributing/gpu-node-roadmap.md

 - Both modes validate with `[Vector addition of 50000 elements] … Test PASSED`
 - The legacy OCI hook, CRI-O drop-in, and RuntimeClass have all been removed

-One item remains: updating the E2E Go test suite to the Phase 2 CDI path.
+All phases are complete.
+The E2E Go test suite has been updated to the Phase 2 CDI path.

 ---